Academics

 General ItemDoctoral GEA Program

-This doctoral program specializes in geographic information systems, the global positioning system, remote sensing, and imagery analysis.
+The doctoral geospatial and environmental analysis program focuses on geographic information systems, the global positioning system, remote sensing, and imagery analysis.
 Environmental analysis in this program is broadly defined from rural/natural to urban/human environments.
 The program can be a collaboration with other departments in the College of Natural Resources and Environment.